webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 }
 ```

-Our loader will process `.txt` files and simply replace any instance of `[name]` with the `name` option given to the loader.
+Our loader will process `.txt` files and replaces any instance of `[name]` with the `name` option given to the loader.
 Then it will output a valid JavaScript module containing the text as its default export:

 __src/loader.js__